 Why crawl budget and URL scheduling might impact rankings in website migrations

-You've done everything right from an SEO standpoint, but your website has still dropped in rankings following a site migration.
+You've down everything right from an SEO standpoint, but your website has still dropped in rankings following a site migration.
 What gives?
 Contributor Dawn Anderson breaks down how Google determines page importance and allots crawl budget.

 Earlier this year, Google’s Gary Illyes stated that 30x redirects (301, 302, etc.) do not result in a loss or dilution of PageRank.
 As you can imagine, many SEOs have greeted this claim with skepticism.